Blackbird Has Spoken: Part 17

 "Where are we going?"

 "A little field trip to the point of no return."
 Murray picked up a back pack he'd brought, then guided Thomas toward the front door.
 Darkness had descended on the neighborhood by then, cloaking their activities.
 Thomas got behind the wheel.
-Murray directed him through the city streets, then onto highway seventeen, a treacherous, old, two lane road, that routed them the back way into the next county.
+Murray directed him through the city streets, then onto highway seventeen that routed them the back way into the next county.